 Child Protection Screening

-Treasures To Grow On will make every effort to screen each employee or volunteer having unsupervised access to the children enrolled in the program.
+Treasures To Grow On Preschool will screen each employee or volunteer having unsupervised access to the children enrolled in the program.
+Prevention begins with adequate background research on every employee.
+The Michigan Department of Licensing and Regulation Affairs (LARA) will conduct a comprehensive background check and fingerprinting to determine eligibility of employees, prior to being hired.